Honolulu Property Tax - Fiscal 2021-2022

 If you are a new homeowner living on the property, assure you file your tax exemption.
 Also, note address changes may take up to four months.
 The Honolulu Tax Department can be reached at 808-768-3980 to update tax bill mailing addresses.

 Homeowners can also conveniently track their property taxes online.
-Paying Honolulu property taxes helps to assure our City & County roads, parks, and other public services are available – and it’s nice to know the paradise tax on property is relatively low compared to the Mainland.
+Honolulu's Real Property Tax helps to assure our City & County roads, parks, and other public services are available – and it’s nice to know the paradise tax on property is relatively low compared to the Mainland.